cnorick/curse-of-strahd-notes/Misc/Congratulations, You're Dead.md

 - You can't move too far from your physical body (I'll tell you when you're too far)

 ### Possession:
 You've gained the ability to possess other characters.
-When you'd like to try to possess someone, tell me that
+When you'd like to try to possess someone, just say to me: "I'm going to roll charisma against \<character\>" and nothing else
-- To possess, you must enter a charisma contest with the possessed
+- To possess, you must enter a charisma contest with the possessee
+-